Doc Pomus: Legacy and influence

 Together with Shuman, and individually, Pomus was a key figure in the development of popular music.
 The duo co-wrote such hits as "A Teenager in Love", "Save the Last Dance for Me", "This Magic Moment", "Sweets for My Sweet", "Viva Las Vegas", "Little Sister", "Surrender", "Can't Get Used to Losing You", "Suspicion", "Turn Me Loose" and "A Mess of Blues".
+Their songs have been recorded by hundreds of artists.